spyrothon/graphics/README.md

 This is the monorepo for all of the software that Spyrothon uses.
 The architecture is split between shared libraries and individual applications.
-Shared libraries live under `packages/` and include things like the API client and UIKit, while all individual applications are at the top level and are named `spyrothon_*` accordingly.
+Shared libraries live under `packages/` and include things like the API client and Utils, while all individual applications are at the top level and are named `spyrothon_*` accordingly.

 `spyrothon_admin` is the production management system that Spyrothon uses, including scheduling,